 iam Identifier of current process in the PSBLAS virtual parallel machine.
 Scope: local.
 Type: required.
 Intent: out.
-Specified as: an integer value. $-1 \leq iam \leq np - 1$ psb_exit - Exit from PSBLAS parallel environment

-np Number of processes in the PSBLAS virtual parallel machine.
+Specified as: an integer value. $-1 \leq iam \leq np - 1$ np Number of processes in the PSBLAS virtual parallel machine.
 Scope: global.
 Type: required.
 Intent: out.
 Specified as: an integer variable.